morganstanley/testplan/doc/en/interactive.rst

 .. note::

-    The interactive mode is currently in a beta stage and under active development.
+    The interactive mode is currently in under active development.
-    There are still a few features yet to be implemented, for example the filter box, tree view navigation and timing view, etc. Please bear with us while we work through these, and feel free to raise an issue for any bugs you may find.
+    There are still a few features yet to be implemented, for example the regular expression based filtering or the plan level run button.
+    Please bear with us while we work through these, and feel free to raise an issue for any bugs you may find.

 .. _Interactive_Reload: